thephez/backup-readme/platform/markdown/tutorial-submit-documents.md

   ]
 }
 [/block]

-[block:callout]
-{
-  "type": "success",
+> 👍 Initializing the Client with a contract identity
+>
-  "title": "Initializing the Client with a contract identity", "body": "The example above shows how access to contract documents via `<contract name>.<contract document>` syntax (e.g. `tutorialContract.note`) can be enabled by passing a contract identity to the constructor.
-Please refer to the [Dash SDK documentation](https://github.com/dashevo/platform/blob/master/packages/js-dash-sdk/docs/getting-started/multiple-apps.md) for details."
+> The example above shows how access to contract documents via `<contract name>.<contract document>` syntax (e.g. `tutorialContract.note`) can be enabled by passing a contract identity to the constructor.
+Please refer to the [Dash SDK documentation](https://github.com/dashevo/platform/blob/master/packages/js-dash-sdk/docs/getting-started/multiple-apps.md) for details.
-}
-[/block]

 # What's happening

 After we initialize the Client, we create a document that matches the structure defined by the data contract of the application being referenced (e.g. a `note` document for the contract registered in the [data contract tutorial](tutorial-register-a-data-contract#section-code)).
 The `platform.documents.create` method takes three arguments: a document locator, an identity, and the document data.
 The document locator consists of an application name (e.g. `tutorialContract`) and the document type being created (e.g. `note`).
 The document data should contain values for each of the properties defined for it in the data contract (e.g. `message` for the tutorial contract's note).